polkadot-developers/knowledgebase/current/learn-substrate/weight.md

 costs are determined by benchmarking each available database backend on some reference hardware.
 This allows switching the database backend without changing all weight calculations.

-In addition to only using constants for the ahead of dispatch weight calculation the developer has the ability to factor in the input parameters of the given dispatchable.
+In addition to only using constants for the ahead-of-dispatch weight calculation the developer has the ability to factor in the input parameters of the given dispatchable.
 This can be useful when the execution time depends on for example the length of one parameter.
 It is important that these calculations do not entail any meaningful work itself.
-The ahead of dispatch maximum weight should be trivially computable from the input arguments with some basic arithmetic.
+The ahead-of-dispatch maximum weight should be trivially computable from the input arguments with some basic arithmetic.

 The [System pallet](https://substrate.dev/rustdocs/master/frame_system/struct.Module.html) is